Mirantis/compliance/CONTRIBUTING.md

 ## Submitting pull requests

 To keep things simple, we're encouraging folks to adopt the forking workflow.
 Pull requests should be submitted on a separate branch from your own fork of the repository.
 Any updates and commentary should be clear and concise.
-If you're looking to make changes to the `component.yaml` files, please try to limit each narrative's text block to a length of 80 characters.
+If you're looking to make changes to the `component.yaml` files, please try to limit each narrative's text block line length to 80 characters.
 There are various tools and editor extensions that can help automate this.